logo

 2. How to Prepare the IP Address

 Step 1.
-Normalise IPv6 addresses
+Normalise IPv6 Addresses (Server-Side)

 Example: